xlauko/diploma-thesis/chapters/01-introduction.md

 ## Aims

-Abstraction of program have no cost for explicit program verification, since model checker is not modified.
+Abstraction of program have no cost for explicit program verification, since the model checker is not modified.
 Only interpretation of abstracted values adds cost to model checking, but since the abstracted values narrows the domain of values, the size of the state space will be decreased.